On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under Nonstationarity: Introduction

 which we will generalize to set-indexed smoothed processes indexed by subsets of the time interval $ [0,1] $.
 The corresponding non-sequential empirical process is denoted by $ \mathbb G_n(f) = \mathbb Z_n(1,f) = \mathbb Z_n^s(1,f) $.

-The crucial question is under what conditions these processes converge weakly (in an appropriate space and sense, see Section \ref{Section:UFCLT} for details), for which their asymptotic tightness is of utmost interest.
-This research can be traced back at least to the work of \cite{BW71} who show the weak convergence of the sequential empirical distribution function to the Kiefer process.
-Thus, the primary goal of this paper is to establish and discuss sufficient conditions for the asymptotic tightness of $ \mathbb Z_n $ and $ \mathbb Z_n^s $.
-Specifically, we contribute to the literature on (nonmeasurable) dependent processes, on how the tightness of $ \mathbb G_n $ relates to that of $ \mathbb Z_n $ and $ \mathbb Z_n^s $, on sufficient regularity conditions in terms of Lipschitz-properties and on (sequential) empirical processes for strongly mixing arrays, all in the context of nonstationary time series.
-There are various issues which make this a hard problem, especially in the context of nonstationary time series, and several tools and techniques, ranging from moment bounds to chaining arguments, need to be further developed for this setting.
+When it comes to nonstationary data, it is crucial to study conditions that ensure the weak convergence of these processes, either in the classical sense or in the ``relative'' sense recently proposed by \cite{PN25}.
+Of particular interest are investigations of their asymptotic tightness.
+Here, both the complexity of the indexing class and the dependence structure of the array matters, whereas finite-dimensional (fidi) convergence merely requires assumptions on the dependence and the elements of the class.
+The primary goal of this paper is therefore to establish and discuss sufficient conditions for the asymptotic tightness of $ \mathbb Z_n $ and $ \mathbb Z_n^s $.
+Specifically, we contribute to the literature on non-Borelian dependent processes, on sufficient regularity conditions for asymptotic equicontinuity in terms of moment bounds and Lipschitz-properties and on (sequential) empirical processes for strongly mixing arrays, all in the context of nonstationary time series.
+There are various obstacles to be overcome, especially in the context of nonstationary time series, and several tools and techniques, ranging from moment bounds to chaining arguments, need to be further developed for this setting.